gatblau/sentinel/docs/publishers.md

 ## Broker

-The broker publisher publishes the event into Apache Kafka.
+The broker publisher publishes the event messages into an Apache Kafka message broker.

+The broker has a single topic called __k8s__ and the messages sent are to the broker keyed on __platform:namespace__ combination to ensure that messages from the same namespace are delivered to the message consumer in order.

+An example of how to get started with Kafka can be seen [here](./getting_started.md).

 ### Multi Cluster publishing with Kafka